 The company secretary (or, if there is none, the person looking after administrative matters in practice) typically also takes responsibility for other basic administration: for example, ensuring that the company has the right insurances, licences and permits.
 Other legal issues such as employment law and health and safety may also be handled by the same individual.

 The directors should ensure that there are clear rules on who can sign official documents, such as contracts and the minutes of board meetings.
 This should include specifying when more than one signature is required.

 The company must have a registered office address where official documents can be served on the company.
 Whether you use a business address or use your advisers (such as an accountant or lawyer) as a registered office, you must be sure that any paperwork will be quickly seen and dealt with.
 You are legally required to display your business name at your registered office as well as any place of business, and to show details of your company and registered office on business stationery.

 Key company decisions are taken at board meetings (by the directors) and general meetings of the shareholders.
 You must ensure that you follow the proper procedures for calling meetings and taking decisions, in accordance with company law and the company's articles of association.

-Companies are legally obliged to keep various statutory records – such as the register of shareholders and minutes of meetings.
+Companies are legally obliged to keep various statutory records – such as the register of shareholders, register of Persons with Significant Control, and minutes of meetings.
 You will also need to keep other important records, such as accounting records and important contracts.

 Some company records can be inspected by shareholders, or by members of the general public.
 You should ensure that you know the rules and set up a system for handling requests to see records.

-You are legally required to file an annual return with Companies House.
-You must also submit a copy of your annual report and accounts, as well as details of various significant changes to the company such as the appointment of a new director.
+You must also file certain information about your company at Companies House.
+For example, you must submit a copy of your annual report and accounts, as well as details of various significant changes to the company such as the appointment of a new director.